rachmanz/ASEP/README.md

 git clone https://github.com/rachmanz/ASEP
 ```

-if you are using the git bash, if not you can find the release product alpha in [https://github.com/rachmanz/ASEP/releases/tag/v.0.0.1-alpha](ASEP Project)
+if you are using the git bash, if not you can find the release product alpha in [here](https://github.com/rachmanz/ASEP/releases/tag/v.0.0.1-alpha)

 So, after the cloning the repository you can run the requirement library to local python or another apps you can use :